 There are also breeds that do not require a special talent for escapism.
 Their small frames are often enough to escape through the smallest of gaps in the fence.
 Chihuahuas and Yorkshire Terriers can slip through the grates of a metal grate.
 These small dogs can also go through a small hole under the fence.

 Since the issue here is the presence of an opportunity, then one has to deny his or her pet this opportunity.
 Making sure that the gate does not have any openings which a dog can pass through can help.
 Inspecting the perimeter fence for any sign of damage is also one way of preventing a dog from running away.
 Making sure that the fence is high enough for your pet to leap or jump over is also helpful.
+Check out our guide on the best electric fence for dogs for more info.

 Looking for a Mate